d-oliveros/nest/README.md

 Try running `DEBUG=* nest work` and looking at the console messages.
 You can also look into the tests in each module to see what everything is doing.

-## Adding your own environment (database, cloud environment, etc)
+## Environment

-Copy config/environments/default.js to /config/environments/local.js, /config/environments/test.js, /config/environments/production.js etc, and set up the database host and credentials.
+To limit the number of workers, change your database host / settings, or override any config-level variable, copy config/environments/default.js to /config/environments/local.js, /config/environments/test.js, /config/environments/production.js etc, and change the variables

 If you don't do this, the default environment is used.
 This environment is using the database "nest" on localhost, default port.